What do your insects eat?

 We are a fully certified food business in compliance with the FSANZ regulations and standards.

 What do you do with the insect frass?

-Insect frass (polite word for poo) is a great addition to compost to build soil.
+Insect frass (polite word for poo & shed exoskeleton) is a great addition to compost to build soil.
 The frass and waste from our insects is incorporated into compost which is then used to build soil and grow vegetables.
-With this compost and richer soil, we grow our own micro-green lettuce to feed our baby crickets a reliable and fresh source of greens their tiny mandibles can get around…Closing the loop!
+With this compost and richer soil, we grow our own greens to feed our baby crickets providing a reliable and fresh source of greens their tiny mandibles can get around…Closing the loop!

 How do you harvest your insects?

 We only use temperature to harvest and ‘dispatch’ our insects.
 Insects are ectothermic which means when the temperature drops, they go into dormancy.
 We let the insects cool off to slow down before harvesting (less stressful for them and us), and then place them in the freezer to dispatch them.